|

 "Ok," The Doctor said.
 "Captain, make the announcement.

 Abandon ship.
 Get everyone inside the TARDIS.
-Somebody go get the injured
+Somebody go and get the

 Those who had not seen the inside of the TARDIS yet were puzzled by what